DHTMLX/docs-diagram/docs/api/data_collection/add_method.md

 ### Returns

-The item's id or an array with ids of items
+The method returns the item's id or an array with ids of items

 ### Example